omarkawach/COVID-BIM/README.md

 Create a folder in ```public``` called ```data``` and store your ```state_change.csv``` there.
 Next, create a folder in the ```data``` folder called ```output```.
 This is where the split CSVs will be stored.

+## Things to Watch out for

+- The filepath of the CSV being read
+- How the cells are counted based on time steps
+- How long to spend reading each time step
+  - Might need to skip a few files at a time

+## Plans for the Future

+- Look into flags for WebGL errors
+- Save ```state_change.csv``` to ```public/data``` automatically after running Python script?
+- Stop sprites / icons from changing size when zooming in or out
+  - Could potentially be done through the size parameter in the shader

 ## Important Links